Small for Gestational Age

 • Detailed fetal anatomical survey

-• Screening for infections including congenital cytomegalovirus, toxoplasmosis, syphilis and malaria
+• Screening for congenital infection (e.g. cytomegalovirus, toxoplasmosis; syphilis and malaria where relevant)

 Management